Global Search

 Must Visit Attractions in Los Angeles

-The Huntington, the former home of a railroad tycoon, is many things—an extensive library filled with rare books, a large art collection containing numerous European prints and paintings, botanical gardens of almost unmatched splendor and a forum for regular lectures and other activities.
+The Huntington, formerly the estate of Henry E. Huntington, is a cultural oasis offering a captivating blend of history, art, and nature.
+Here, you will find an extensive library filled with rare books, a large art collection containing numerous European prints and paintings, botanical gardens of almost unmatched splendor and a forum for regular lectures and other activities.
 You will also find a fine bookstore, cafe and tea room on the grounds.
-Come and wander through the 150 acres of colorful gardens, lily ponds and beautiful sculptures.
+Come and wander through the colorful gardens, lily ponds and beautiful sculptures.
 The rare books and manuscripts in the library include some of the earliest editions of Shakespeare's works, a copy of the Gutenberg Bible on vellum and the Ellesmere manuscript of one or more of Chaucer's greatest works.
-Please note reservations are required in order to visit and prices vary depending on the day of the week.
+A great place for those looking to enjoy a good read in a serene setting.

-Spread over 4,210 acres (1,704 hectares) of the eastern end of the Santa Monica Mountains, Griffith Park is often referred to as "the Central Park of Los Angeles".
+Spread over 4,310 acres (1,744 hectares) of the eastern end of the Santa Monica Mountains, Griffith Park is often referred to as "the Central Park of Los Angeles".
 The municipal park is one of North America's largest urban green spaces.
-There's ample opportunity for outdoor activities like hiking, horseback riding and tennis, alongside popular attractions like the Griffith Observatory, the Los Angeles Zoo, the Greek Theater and the iconic Hollywood Sign.
+There's ample opportunity for outdoor activities like hiking, horseback riding, and tennis alongside popular attractions like the Griffith Observatory, the Los Angeles Zoo, the Greek Theater, and the iconic Hollywood Sign.
 At the confluence of landscaped greenery and rugged wilderness, Griffith Park is Los Angeles' most treasured recreational venue and scenic escape.

-What started out as a random collection of vintage street lamps turned into an iconic landmark within a decade.
+What started as a random collection of vintage street lamps turned into an iconic landmark within a short period.
 Chris Burden is the creative brainchild behind the unique installation that graces the premises of the Los Angeles County Museum of Art.
 It is an assemblage of over 200 street lights dating back to the 1920s that were sources of light to neighborhoods across Southern California.
-Linearly aligned and refurbished to maintain uniformity, the cast iron beams boast intricate geometric patterns at their base and are topped with solar powered luminary globes.
+Linearly aligned and refurbished to maintain uniformity, the cast iron beams boast intricate geometric patterns at their base and are topped with solar-powered luminary globes.

 One of the most telling symbols of Los Angeles, the Hollywood Sign is perched sky-high on Mount Lee.
 This popular piece of signage was originally set up in 1923 to serve as an advertising gimmick for real estate development, only to become as legendary as its abode in the years that followed the Golden Age of Hollywood.
 Overlooking the urbane sprawl of its namesake neighborhood, the sign glistens under the Californian sun, profoundly iconic in its stark white lettering that stands at a height of 44 feet (13.4 meters).
 Swathes of barricades and restricting gates prevent access to the sign, even as adventurous individuals attempt to trespass it.
 Part of an everlasting cultural fabric that blankets the city of Los Angeles and perhaps all of America, this historical sign has come to be one of the most tangible aspects of Hollywood's fantastical realm.